 - Ways to use Hot infusions/tisanes, Liquid extracts, Tincture, Poultice, Essential oil

 The aerial parts of the agrimony plant contain its extensive anti-inflammatory, diuretic, and astringent properties.
 The most popular agrymony benefits are:

 Relieving inflammatory pain.
 Agrimony encourages blood flood, which reduces swelling and pain.

 Soothing skin irritation.
 Due to its anti-inflammatory properties, agrimony is particularly useful for treating burns, rashes, and hemorrhoids.

 Speeding wound healing.
-The astringent properties of the herb help prevent excessive bleeding, allowing for a fast recovery of damaged tissue.
+Agrimony properties include astringent activities that help prevent excessive bleeding, allowing for a fast recovery of damaged tissue.